 This town is heaven for foodies, but families can find something everyone will enjoy at Los Olivos Grocery.
 Add in a stop at Clairmont Farms, where visitors are welcome to stroll through the fields and picnic at one of California’s most important sources of lavender.
 Essential oils and other goods can be found in the onsite boutique.

 Just across 101 from Solvang, Buellton’s hiking trails, playgrounds, and family-friendly botanical garden make it a desirable destination for unique Santa Ynez adventures.

-The 0.65-mile round trip trail to Nojoqui Falls is fun for all ages and certainly worth the visit.
-The trail ends at a viewing platform where you can admire the 80-foot falls.
-The park is free to enter and offers picnic tables, grills, and a playground so you can enjoy a picnic after your walk.
+The 0.8-mile out-and-back trail to Nojoqui Falls is fun for all ages and certainly worth the visit.
+The trail ends at a viewing platform where you can admire the 70-foot falls.
+The park is free to enter and offers picnic tables and a playground to enjoy after your walk.

 Buellton is also home to the Santa Ynez Botanic Garden which makes education and family-friendly fun a top priority.
 We love visiting Botanic Gardens with our boys, especially those like this one that offer interactive programs to help families understand and appreciate nature.